-I am currently an Associate Professor of Sociology and Director for the Environmental Studies program at Central Washington University.
+I am currently a Professor of Sociology and was Director for the Environmental Studies program (2016-2020) at Central Washington University.
 I earned my Ph.D. in 2006 from the University of Southern California in Sociology with a specialization in population and a graduate certificate in gender studies.
 My dissertation focused on collective dissonance about population and immigration politics in the environmental movement.
-My areas of specialization in teaching and research include: gender studies, population, environmental studies, social justice, and collective behavior.
+My areas of specialization in teaching and research include: gender studies, population, environmental studies, social justice, sustainability, and collective behavior.
 I also earned degrees from the University of Connecticut (MA, Sociology) and Central Connecticut State University (BA, Sociology).

 Website Content Contributions

 Map Your Hazards! – Assessing Hazards, Vulnerability and Risk part of Map your Hazards!

 The Map Your Hazards module provides students an interactive mechanism to engage in place-based exploration of natural hazards, social vulnerability, risk and the factors that shape their communities perception of ...

 Social Ecology part of Integrate:Workshops and Webinars:Teaching about Risk and Resilience:Courses

 This is a sociology course but also serves as an interdisciplinary elective for environmental and policy studies; the course revolves around discussion and application of the concepts and theories of environmental ...

 Hazards, Vulnerabilities, and Risks in Kittitas County part of Integrate:Workshops and Webinars:Teaching about Risk and Resilience:Real-World Examples

 Pamela McMullin-Messier, Department of Sociology, Central Washington University Summary Besides potential earthquakes and volcanic eruptions, well-known and experienced hazards to Kittitas County, WA include ...